See Ontario’s fall colour by air or rail

 Sundance Balloons operates in several Ontario locations with seasonal sunrise and sunset sightseeing excursions over cities and countryside landscapes.

 All aboard a historic rail coach that chugs from Uxbridge to Stouffville across the picturesque Oak Ridges Moraine.
 The fleet includes converted passenger coaches, a caboose, box cars and even a kiddie trail.
-Themed rides feature fun events like murder mysteries or tea parties, and in fall, the Fall Colours Lunch Feast, Fall High Tea and the Pumpkin Patch Family Fest in the 1950s heated heritage rail car.
+In addition to the train ride, the Fall Festival experience features a variety of activities for the whole to enjoy like a petting zoo, pumpkin patch and a hay maze.

-Location: The train travels between Uxbridge Train Station, 19 Railway Street, Uxbridge and Stouffville Go Station, 6176 Main Street, Stouffville
+Location: The train travels between Uxbridge Train Station at 19 Railway Street, Uxbridge and Stouffville GO Station at 6176 Main Street, Stouffville

-This fall, combine three of Ontario’s most beloved things in this epic afternoon adventure: autumn colour, scenic lake view and amazing craft beer on a fly & dine tour.
+This fall, combine three of Ontario’s most beloved things in this epic afternoon adventure: autumn colour, scenic lake views and amazing food and drink.

-Embark on a roundtrip helicopter flight from Grand Bend along the picturesque Lake Huron West coastline, over the fields and foliage of Huron County with stops at award-winning local craft breweries, such as Cowbell Brewing Co. in Blyth.
+Embark on a helicopter flight along the picturesque Lake Huron West coastline, over the fields and foliage of Huron County and enjoy award-winning local craft brews, wine and snacks.

-Location: Headquartered at 4685 Fountain Street North, Cambridge, Fly & Dine tours departs from Grand Bend Airport, with additional tours available out of the Region of Waterloo International Airport.
+Location: Headquartered at 4685 Fountain Street North, Cambridge, tours departs from Grand Bend Airport, with additional tours available out of the Region of Waterloo International Airport.

 Fall colour excursions with South Simcoe Railway